-Speaking around the world means I need to climb into a taxi at least once every city.
+Speaking around the world means I need to climb into a taxi at least once in every city.
 Cabs are frequently gas guzzlers and contribute to our environmental problems.
-Sadly, there seem to be no conveniently located eco green taxi’s.
-You have to phone and special request a green taxi to come out to your location and pick you up if you want a eco-friendly option.
-Benefits of greener taxi’s include a better-for-the-environment ride.
+Sadly, there seem to be no conveniently located eco-green taxis.
+You have to phone and special request a green taxi to come out to your location and pick you up if you want an eco-friendly option.
+Benefits of greener taxis include a better-for-the-environment ride.
 For example, hybrid vehicles use less fossil fuel and have significantly reduced emissions.

 Want to go greener on your travels this summer?
 Search “green taxis” online before you travel and reserve an advance ride – it will make a difference.